DIT113-V22/group-07/README.md

 Project proposal

 What are you going to make?

-For the project, we plan to create a software based game that raises awareness of the amount of waste in designated areas and the user is manually controlling the vehicle in an open world with no set track course on an android based app controller.
-The vehicle itself will be able to roam freely whilst clearing up objects that are and are not waste.
+For the project, we plan to create a game that raises awareness about high levels of waste in all sorts of environments and the user is manually controlling the car on an app.
+The vehicle itself will be able to roam freely whilst clearing up objects that are waste whilst the 'not waste' will be left in simulation.
 With this being the minimum viable product and the scope having the possibility to expand in reference to features.

 Why will you make it?
 What problem does it solve?

 *In 2015 all United Nations Member States joined together for sustainable development and future.
 In UNs Sustainable Development Goal 12 - Responsible consumption and production, it presents the global “material footprint”, and it increased by 70% from 2000 to 2017.
 This needs to change. https://sdgs.un.org/goals/goal12